 Private site fundraiser locations

 If you come across our collectors in the street and would like to check that they are legitimate fundraisers for Blind Veterans UK, please ask to see their identification and call us on 0300 111 22 33 (Monday to Friday, between 9am and 5pm).
 We will be able to verify the legitimacy of the fundraiser.
-You can also send your questions to firstname.lastname@example.org.
+You can also email us with your questions.
 We will be in Manchester, Newcastle, Sunderland and Birmingham over the next few weeks.

 Why do we use this as a method of fundraising?

 This method of fundraising is a very efficient and cost-effective way of generating income and attracting new supporters for Blind Veterans UK.

 Donations and lottery tickets purchased from individuals are vital for us to continue our work.
 Direct debit is also a cost-effective way to donate as it allows us to keep our administrative costs to a minimum and the length of the commitment helps us to plan ahead and budget effectively.

 How are you ensuring you remain compliant with Coronavirus regulations?

 All of our fundraisers will wear a face covering and will carry hand sanitisers, which they are required to use throughout the day.
 We will no longer require you to come into contact with our tablets.
 Fundraisers will ask you for your details and will enter them on your behalf.
 Fundraisers will ensure they keep a 2m distance between themselves and the public.